 The name “Estonian Students Society” came into use in 1883 when the organisation was registered with the University of Tartu as an academic-cultural society.
 At the time there where no other ethnic Estonian student organisations in Estonia and the choice of name was obvious.
 After the foundation of the Estonian Students Society “Põhjala” in St. Petersburg in 1884, Fraternities Vironia in 1900 in Riga and Fraternitas Estica in 1907 in Tartu, the Estonian Students Society was no longer a unique Estonian student organisation, nor has the Estonian Students Society ever since intended to unite all Estonian students.
 Nevertheless, the Estonian Students Society has not considered it necessary to change its name.
 The term “Estonian Students Society” is also included in the official names of the Estonian Students Society “Põhjala” and the Estonian Students Society “Veljesto” as a general term describing the organisation.
 These organisations are not related to the Estonian Students Society but are separate organisations.

 The Estonian Students Society unites male students of Estonian origin.
 Up to 1936, all members of the Estonian Students Society were without exception students of the University of Tartu, although from 1936 students of Tallinn Technical University were also accepted.
 Chapters of the Estonian Students Society overseas accept students from different universities and higher educational institutions.
-In Estonia today, students of all universities and higher educational institutions except applied higher educational institutions are accepted as members of the Estonian Students Society.
+In Estonia today, male students of all universities are accepted as members of the Estonian Students Society.

-Estonian Students Society has parntership agreements with four academic organisations.
+Estonian Students Society has parntership agreements with five academic organisations.
 In 1928, we concluded an agreement with Etelä-Pohjalainen Osakunta and Pohjois-Pohjalainen Osakunta of the University of Helsinki, Finland.
 In 1937, an agreement with Austrums student society from Latvia followed.
 In 1991, a further agreement was concluded with Vasa Nation of the University of Helsinki.
+In 2021 agreement was signed with Latvian fraternity Fraternitas Lataviensis.
 Estonian Students Society and partner organisations exchange visiting students, over a years a close circle of friends has evolved between the members of these organisations.